david-leadtech/dataform-github-agent/docs/mcp/MCP_DOCUMENTATION.md

 Either:
 1. Add to MCP config `env` section (see Configuration above)
 2. Or create `.env` file in agent directory
-3. Or set in your shell before starting Cursor
+3. Or set in your shell before starting your client (Cursor/Claude Desktop)

 ### Problem: "Google Cloud authentication failed"